 Here are three of the best options for remote learners on a budget:

-Whether you're an university student trying to keep up with assignments while on leave or a high school student just dipping their toes into online learning, there's an impressive laptop out there for every age group.
+Whether you're a university student trying to keep up with assignments while on leave, or a secondary school student just dipping their toes into online learning, there's an impressive laptop out there for every age group.
 At Lenovo, we have the tech that will inspire your studies and never hold you back.
 Stay curious, and good luck on your remote learning journey!